 Once you’ve made a sale, the next step is printing the prepaid mailing label and packaging the item up.
 In my experience as both a buyer and seller on Poshmark, putting a little effort into your packaging goes a long way.
 I once bought something on the app that I was so excited to receive in the mail, and when it arrived, it was just thrown into a huge box and the item looked so disheveled and sad when I opened it up.
 Total letdown, especially when your usual online buying experience is probably much nicer than that.

 To spruce up my packaging a little, I “invested” in a sleeve of $3 tissue paper, grabbed some old holiday ribbon I had at home, and bought a small pack of pretty Thank You notes from Target’s dollar section.
-If you’re semi-regularly selling items like me, you can probably just reuse boxes from your personal online shopping (cough, cough @Amazon) to package up your Poshmark sales.
-Throw a sheet of tissue paper in the bottom, quickly wrap the item in another sheet of tissue paper and tie it up with a piece of ribbon, and tuck a simply-written Thank You note inside, and voila — you just made your buyer’s day.
+If you’re semi-regularly selling items like me, you can probably just reuse boxes from your personal online shopping (cough, cough @Target) to package up your Poshmark sales.
+Throw a sheet of tissue paper in the bottom, quickly wrap the item in another sheet of tissue paper and tie it up with a piece of ribbon, and tuck a simply-written Thank You note inside, and voila—you just made your buyer’s day.

-Since putting a bit more effort into my Poshmark packaging — at really not much of a financial cost to me — I’ve received so many nice reviews and comments from buyers that it really made a difference in their experience.
-Happy customers lead to more sales and a reputation for being a thoughtful and great seller … which then leads to more sales.
+Since putting a bit more effort into my Poshmark packaging—at really not much of a financial cost to me—I’ve received so many nice reviews and comments from buyers that it really made a difference in their experience.
+Happy customers lead to more sales and a reputation for being a thoughtful and great seller… which then leads to more sales.
 A win, win, win!

-Also, remember that that average time it takes you to ship something out to its new owner is a public Posh Stat that buyers can see on your profile, so be as timely as possible when you make sales.
+Also, remember that the average time it takes you to ship something out to its new owner is a public Posh Stat that buyers can see on your profile, so be as timely as possible when you make sales.
 My average is 2.5 days, so while there’s certainly no need to rush to the post office that day, try to prioritize getting the package out as best as you can.
 Your buyer is hopefully really excited to receive their item so get it to them soon.

 Successfully selling on Poshmark definitely takes time and effort, but hopefully, the process ends up being fun for you too.
-If there’s something sitting in your closet that you feel guilty about getting rid of (we all have that one thing) and knowing someone else out there would really enjoy it helps you more easily part ways with it — not to mention you’re making some extra $$$! — then Poshmark is a great outlet to do just that.
+If there’s something sitting in your closet that you feel guilty about getting rid of (we all have that one thing) and knowing someone else out there would really enjoy it helps you more easily part ways with it—not to mention you’re making some extra $$$!—then Poshmark is a great outlet to do just that.
 The app is also really user-friendly and includes a lot of helpful information about how things work and how to make sales so definitely utilize the “Guide to Poshmark” and “Posh Etiquette” breakdowns if you have more questions.
 Happy Poshing, mamas!